Jonbat/Muscle-Sensor-LED-Display/README.md

 * 7805 voltage regulator
 * 9-Volt Battery
 * Barrel connector

-## Code
-The algorithm C code does not use any libraries, besides avr/io.
-Using adafruit's libraries, the slowest processor that can adequately run the 32x32 matrix is 16MHz ([32x32 LED Matrix](https://www.sparkfun.com/products/retired/14633)).
-By avoiding the libraries and driving each pin directly, the LED matrix can be adequately driven on a 1 MHz processor (atmega164p).

 ## Installation
 Check out my youtube video for some step-by-step instructions 👌: